 Once the teeth grinding is under control, then Dr. Lazer will recommend treatment to correct the source of the problem.
 He will treat missing or misaligned teeth at his Owings Mills, MD dentist office.
 It is important that the patient takes the necessary steps to reduce stress and anxiety in their life to reduce the occurrences of teeth grinding.

 Finally, Dr. Lazer will repair any teeth that have been damaged by teeth grinding.
 Chronic teeth grinding can leave teeth worn, chipped or broken and even affect the health of the gums.
+If severe dental problems are left untreated due to the grinding, the teeth may not be able to be saved and will require extraction.
 He offers many restorative procedures such as:

 Schedule A Consultation